-Audit risk

-Estimates require management judgments and assumptions.

-Our audit response

-- Obtain documentation on management's control over accounting estimates and assess risk - Review and assess the consistency of major assumptions used to develop significant accounting estimates - Compare actual historical experience to models employed in such calculations - Obtain calculations from experts for accruals such as employee future benefit liability, and assess assumptions and data used to prepare the report, and - Review actual outcome of prior year estimates.

-Management override of controls

-Audit risk

-Management override of controls is a presumed area of risk in a financial statement audit due to management's ability to override controls that otherwise appear to be operating effectively.

-Our audit response

-- Our audit tests the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of financial statements - We will obtain an understanding of the business rationale for significant transactions that we become aware of that are outside of the normal course of business, or that otherwise appear to be unusual given our understanding of the City and its environment - We will review accounting estimates for bias and evaluate whether the circumstances producing the bias, if any, represent a risk of material misstatement - In addition, experienced Deloitte personnel will be assigned to the testing and review of journal entries and areas of estimates, and - Professional skepticism will be maintained throughout the audit.
+Audit risk Our audit response Estimates require management judgments and assumptions.
+Obtain documentation on management's control over accounting estimates and assess risk Review and assess the consistency of major assumptions used to develop significant accounting estimates Compare actual historical experience to models employed in such calculations Obtain calculations from experts for accruals such as employee future benefit liability, and assess assumptions and data used to prepare the report, and Review actual outcome of prior year estimates.
+Audit risk Our audit response Audit risk Our audit response Management override of controls is a presumed area of risk in a financial statement • Our audit tests the appropriateness of journal entries recorded in the general Management override of controls is a presumed area of risk in a financial statement audit due to management's ability to override controls that otherwise appear to be Our audit tests the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of financial statements We will obtain an understanding of the business rationale for significant transactions that we become aware of that are outside of the normal course of business, or that otherwise appear to be unusual given our understanding of the City and its environment We will review accounting estimates for bias and evaluate whether the Management override of controls is a presumed area of risk in a financial statement audit due to management's ability to override controls that otherwise appear to be Our audit tests the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of financial statements We will obtain an understanding of the business rationale for significant transactions that we become aware of that are outside of the normal course of business, or that otherwise appear to be unusual given our understanding of the City and its environment

+These areas have been identified as areas of significant risk.